Richardaeld/google_translate_game/README.md

 #### Expectation(s):
 1. The difficulty increases a delay between matching card pairs.
+1. The game will function according to the specifications of the test, **Testing Base Language and Point Calculator**.

 #### Assumption(s):
 1. Tester will ***not*** reload browser between play throughs.
 1. The tester knows this can make the game extremely difficult or even unwinnable.
 1. The tester knows the card's face div has an ID and the last number of this ID is used to pair the cards.
 1. The tester will increase the **time on clock** if needed.
-1. The tester may not be able to complete this test on **hard** or **unforgiving** on a tablet or mobile device and thats acceptable.
-(Without an inspection mode, on a browser, these settings are extremely difficult especially with 15 pairs of cards in play.)
+1. The tester may not be able to win on **hard** or **unforgiving** on a tablet or mobile device and that's acceptable.
+(Detailed in the testing steps.)
+1. The tester will intentionally fail a single game on every difficulty level tested.

 #### Testing Step(s):
 1. Increase **difficulty** of the game.
-1. Run the **Testing Header Items and Game Ending Conditions and Multiple Round Playability** test in its entirety.
+1. Run the **Testing Base Language and Point Calculator** test in its entirety.
 1. Repeat step 2 on the **hard** **difficulty**.
+(Attempt to win these rounds but losing most of them wont negatively impact testing.)
 1. Repeat step 2 on the **unforgiving** **difficulty**.
 (Attempt to win these rounds but losing most of them wont negatively impact testing.)

 #### Document Result(s):
+1. document any incidences of the difficulty not performing properly.
+1. Document any incidences of incorrect header presentation.
+1. Document any failure of the timer.
+1. Document any incidences of incorrectly accepted/unaccepted word pairings.
+1. Document any incorrect win/lose conditions.
+1. Document any multiple playthrough errors (mismatching cards, incorrect card placement, etc...).
+1. Document any incidences of cards left on the table when they should have disappeared.

 ### **Checking Language Pairings**